How to Take Back Control of Your Data This Data Privacy WeekJan 27, 2022

 - Camera and Photo Data: Social apps universally ask for access to an individual’s photo library and related camera data -- which obviously contains troves of private information.
 Be sure only the most trusted sources have access to this information and also double-check settings in the app to filter which photo files apps have access to.

-You can find more information for free through great resources like the National Cybersecurity Alliance’s Manage Your Privacy Settings page.
+You can find more information for free through great resources like The jargon-free guide to computer and internet security.

 Protect your data